joejcollins/captain-kestrel/locust_test/README.md

 That said, running a load test with 10 servers costs about 10p.

 ### Get an AWS Account and an Access Key

-The servers should be created using the `zengenti` AWS account, which will be billed for usage.
-You will need a login associated with the `zengenti` AWS account.
-Ask one of the other AWS users (e.g. Ben, Jake or Nic) to give you an account with "Programmatic access" and "AWS Management Console access".
+Ask one of the other AWS users to give you an account with "Programmatic access" and "AWS Management Console access".

 Go to <https://console.aws.amazon.com/iam/home#/security_credentials> and enter the account name you were given.
 This should forward you to an IAM (Identity and Access Management) login page, where you can enter the `zengenti` AWS account name.

-    Account: zengenti
+    Account: <your_account>
     IAM Account: <your_username>
     Password: <your_password>

-Then create an access key and take copy of the key ID and secret.
+Then create an access key and take copy of the key ID and secret ("Access keys for CLI, SDK, & API access").
 This will be the only opportunity to make a copy, but there is no cost to making new keys if the copy gets lost.
 The keys will look something like this.

-    Access key ID: ABABABABABABABABABABBAB
+    Access key ID: ABABABABABABABABABABAB
-    Secret access key: CDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCD
+    Secret access key: CDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCD

 Take the keys and edit the `secrets.tfvar` so it look something like this.